ERP selection ? if it were that easy / part 8

 • The careless one

-He assumes that it works the way he imagines it.
-If it doesn't do exactly that, he is indignant: You have to assume that!
+He assumes that it will work the way he wants it to.
+When it doesn't, he is indignant: You have to assume that!

 • The hurry